-I rolled out of Belize City in Eore, my 1974 Land Rover 88", full of fuel and eager to wander.
+I rolled out of Belize City in Eore, my 1974 Land Rover 88", with 40 gallons of fuel and eager to wander.
 The travel potential capped in his petrol tanks when properly metered and subjected to controlled spark could comfortably take us to any corner of Belize and back.
 Conversely, if this energy potential were unmetered and sparked accidentally the intensity of the blaze would reduce the often frustrating collection of aluminium, steel and upholstery to a keepsake I could thumb a lift home with in my pocket.
 Two alternatives that offered true freedom.

-The rain began in the warmth of the sun.
+The rain fell with the warmth of the sun.
 I paused on my rush back to Eore and let it wash away the ocean's salt from my skin, the dirt from a Mayan ruin behind my ears, and the Baja, Mexico beach sand still between my toes.
 It occurred to me that these remnants of my route may be part of my map home - and they were washing away in a far away place.
 It is strange where homesickness, or maybe it was travel weariness, where these moments strike.
 The thought was fleeting and passed with smile; around the next corner a new vista, challenge, or experience would bring me back to my Belizean present.

 Soaked and in the driver's seat, the raindrops on Eore's naked aluminum roof beat an indistinguishable, deafening rythm.
 Water found its way through aging seams and seals to form pools in the corners of the Land Rover's footwells.
 The windshield was a river and through it the pink and green houses were reduced to running colour.
 I switched on the wipers to see, but their movements created no more than ripples in the wake of a dugout canoe.
 I opened my window to cast a smile and a thumbs up to a weathered man tiptoeing barefoot through puddles - a giant leaf held over his head.
 His blue suit darkened and clung below his knees and at his exposed left elbow by the shoes he clutched to his chest.
 He smiled and continued, defiant, past myself and the diners huddled under umbrellas.